nl900/rag-cloud-deploy/README.md

 ## Improvements
 - Error handling and retry logic for external service integrations (openai and neo4j)
-- Have a shared Secret Kubernetes manifest for different environments
+- Have a shared Secret Kubernetes manifest for different environments for consistent releases
-- Secret rotations, container image scanning to enhance security
+- Implement secret rotations and enable container image scanning to enhance security
 - Deployment via CI/CD for different environments
 - Canary deployment for prod environment
-- Restrict unnecessary traffic in Kubernetes network policies
+- Restrict unnecessary traffic using Kubernetes network policies
-- Structured JSON logging to integrate with a centralized log collector eg Grafana
+- Structured JSON logging to integrate with a centralized log collector and easier to query
+- Include contextual information eg IDs to correlate logs with specific requests so it's easier to debug.
-- Set up Grafana dashboards to visualize key metrics
+- Setup Grafana dashboards to visualize key metrics
+- Implement tracing of requests to help identify bottlenecks.
 - Setup alerts when certain thresholds are passed, integrate with Slack, Pagerduty for incident notiications

 ## Cost considerations